 Open Access publishers

 - Directory of Open Access journals (10,000 titles).

 - Open Access publisher discounts for University of Melbourne researchers.

 - Faculty and Subject Liaison Librarians provide advice about key open access journals and repositories for researchers.

 Once readily dismissed by scholars, Wikipedia is a widely used information source today.
 Anyone can be a Wikipedia editor.
-The Wikipedia Editing @UoM site provides information to assist with creating content, tips & tricks for editing; and
+The Wikipedia Editing @UoM site provides information to assist with creating content, and tips & tricks for editing.

 The University Digitisation Service (UDS) offers a range of digitisation services to the University community, including scanning, 3-D fabrication, consultations and training.